 Config/bootstrap.php file as you will be able to enable-disable plugin from UI.
 The line will look something like:

 Configure Plugin to enable – disable

-To make plugin available to be enabled – disabled from admin user interface, you will need to edit plugin.json file.
-This file will not be present in newly created plugin so you can copy this file from Example plugin already present in Croogo.
+To make a plugin available to be enabled – disabled from the admin user interface, you will need to edit the plugin.json file.
+This file will not be present in the newly created plugin so you can copy this file from Example plugin already present in Croogo.

 $ cd ~/public_html/croogo $ cp Vendor/croogo/croogo/Example/Config/plugin.json Plugin/Library/Config/